Skip to content

 Local LLM Inference Server

-A self-hosted, dual-GPU inference rig serving a fleet of large language models with hot-swapping, speculative decoding, full observability, and measured, validated performance tuning.
+A self-hosted, dual-GPU inference rig serving a fleet of large language models with hot-swapping, speculative decoding, full observability, and rigorously validated performance tuning.

 2x 16GB VRAM